-Sewing Scissors, HERE or
+Sewing Scissors HERE or

-Rotary Cutter, HERE
+Rotary Cutter HERE

-Sewing Board, HERE or
+Sewing Board HERE or

-Safe Cutting Surface, HERE
+Cutting Surface HERE

-Paper Scissors (not pictured)
+Paper Scissors not pictured

-Sewing Machine (not pictured)
+Sewing Machine not pictured

 Find the Right Size Sewing Pattern

-Select the appropriate size range on the pattern, then you will need to narrow down further for the best fit when you cut your fabric.
+Select the appropriate size range on the pattern.
+Then you will need to narrow it down further for the best fit when you cut your fabric.

 Look for the finished garment measurements as well to see how much ease is built in.
 Ease is the extra fabric allowed for movement.

 If possible, hold up the pattern pieces to your torso and see if it looks reasonably correct with an allowance for a seam.

-Once you’ve committed to a particular size, there are 2 methods I would suggest if you’d still like some margin for error.
+Once you’ve committed to a particular size, there are two methods I would suggest if you’d still like some margin for error.

 How to Make a Muslin Garment

 You can also make a muslin, which is simply creating a test garment or mock-up with inexpensive fabric or old sheets to be sure your skirt fits just right.

 I hope you will make a DIY wrap skirt!
 If you do end up with a pattern you love, you can make it in other fabrics, patterns, and colors.